 Westerners face a unique set of obstacles when walking the path of meditation.
 Our fast‐paced, high‐pressure lifestyle carries over into the way we approach meditation practice, and we often have difficulty achieving genuine relaxation of body and mind.
 Deep, sustained relaxation is not only the basis for mental and physical health and well-being, but the foundation for spiritual awakening.

-As we move beyond the urge to manipulate our experience, less and less effort is required to explore the subtle qualities of mind and uncover our true inner nature.
-As our insight develops, we learn to rest in the clarity and inspiration of our innate wisdom, without dullness or agitation.
+As our focus becomes more refined, it also becomes more relaxed and clear.
+We move beyond the urge to manipulate our experience.
+Less effort is required to explore the subtle qualities of mind and uncover our true inner nature.
+As insight develops, we learn to rest in the clarity and inspiration of our innate wisdom, without dullness or agitation.

 We begin to view our internal and external worlds more widely, creating a foundation for the experience of unbiased compassion.
 Instead of grasping at the duality of self and other, we cultivate boundless equanimity which leads to an experience of wide-open, spacious mind.